davidarchanjo/spring-boot-r2dbc-pagination/README.md

     .map(t -> new PageImpl<>(t, pageRequest, t.size()));
 ```
 I had to implement in the demo this approach because as of this writing, _the pagination mechanism of Spring Data R2DBC implementation does not work along with native query_.
 FYI we can use [@Query](https://docs.spring.io/spring-data/r2dbc/docs/current/api/org/springframework/data/r2dbc/repository/Query.html) annotation to specify a SQL statement that will get used when the annotated method gets invoked. <br>
 You can check how I did on the method [getAllProducts](./src/main/java/io/davidarchanjo/service/ProductService.java#L22).

+To validate this approach, issue a request to `curl -X GET 'http://localhost:8080/api/products/nativeQuery?page=0&size=5'` and you should get the same output as exemplified above.